 - Do you smoke?

-If a prospect doesn’t meet these requirements, then it’d be best to continue looking rather than rent to an unqualified tenant.
+If a potential tenant doesn’t meet these requirements, then it’d be best to continue looking rather than rent to an unqualified applicant.

 Require Prospects to Fill in a Rental Application Form

-You should always require prospective tenants to fill in a rental application form to help filter our applicants.
+You should always require prospective tenants to fill in a rental application form as part of the tenant screening process to help filter out applicants that don't meet basic criteria.
 The following is some information the application form should collect:

 - The name and contact information of their current landlord.